Joyce Sachiko Tsunoda: Education

-Tsunoda earned a bachelor's degree in chemistry in 1960 from the University of Hawaii.
+Tsunoda earned a bachelor's degree in chemistry in 1960 from the University of Hawaiʻi.
 While working on her undergraduate degree, she met Peter Tsunoda, and the two married after they graduated.
 They had two daughters.
 In 1966 she earned a PhD in Biochemistry.

 Career

-After graduating from college, Tsunoda tried to get a faculty position at the University of Hawaii's flagship Manoa campus, but failed to do so.
+After graduating from college, Tsunoda tried to get a faculty position at the University of Hawaiʻi's flagship Manoa campus, but failed to do so.
 Tsunoda's career in the University of Hawaii system began in 1968 when she worked with architects to design Leeward Community College and created its chemistry program.
-She held several different positions at Leeward Community College until she became the provost of Kapiolani Community College in 1976.
+She held several different positions at Leeward Community College until she became the provost of Kapiʻolani Community College in 1976.
 Tsunoda became the chancellor of the entire University of Hawaii Community College system.
-In addition to serving as chancellor of the University of Hawaii community colleges, she has been a special adviser on international affairs to the university.
+In addition to serving as chancellor of the University of Hawaiʻi community colleges, she has been a special adviser on international affairs to the university.

 While participating in campus leadership positions, she advocated for equal budgets, more equitable teaching loads, and consistent position titles between the Manoa campus and the community colleges.
 At the time, the Manoa campus had a larger budget than all of the community colleges combined despite the community colleges serving more students.

 Tsunoda retired in 2003.
 Throughout her career, she was awarded the Organization of Women Leaders' "Outstanding award in public/private partnership" (1988); the YWCA's "Outstanding Individual in Education" award (1990), and the University of Hawaii Alumni Association's "Outstanding Community Service and Distinguished Alumna" award (1990).